shikhar0507/backend-cloud-functions/docs/services/templates/read.md

 ## Preconditions

-* Only the users who have `manageTemplates` set to `true` in their `customClaims` can read templates from the Firestore.
+* Only the users who have `manageTemplates` set to `true` in their `customClaims` can read templates from the database.